 Step 1

-Coat the croutons in melted butter and bake until lightly browned.
+Coat the croutons in melted butter or oil, season and bake until lightly browned.

 Step 2

-Sweat the onions and celery in butter for 3-4 minutes, add the diced apples, season & cook an additional minute, cool.
+Sweat the onions and celery in butter for 3-4 minutes, add the seasonings and turkey stock and reduce by half.

 Step 3